comprna/CHEUI/README.md

 **About CHEUI**

-CHEUI (Methylation (CH<sub>3</sub>) Estimation Using Ionic current) is a two-stage deep learning method capable of detecting m6A and m5C transcriptome-wide at nucleotide resolution, without any sequence constraint, at the level of individual reads and individual transcript sites, and in single conditions.
+CHEUI (Methylation (CH<sub>3</sub>) Estimation Using Ionic current) is an RNA modification detection software.
+CHEUI can be used to detect m6A/m5C in single conditions, or detect differential m6A/m5C between any two conditions.
+CHEUI uses a two-stage deep learning method to detect m6A and m5C transcriptome-wide at single-read and single-site resolution, without any sequence constrains.

 ------------------------------------------
 # Dependencies